gaswelder/che/README.md

 		}

 would be compiled as if it was a single module:

 	*:
 		typedef int foo_t;
 		pub int foo(foo_t x) {...}
 		int bar(foo_t x) {...}

-## Declaration lists

-In C it is possible to declare multiple variables with a common type like this:

-	int a, b, c;
-	struct vec {
-		int x, y, x;
-	};

-In Che it is also possible to do that with sfunction parameters:

-	struct vec sum(struct vec a, b) {
-		...
-	}

-The original C rules still apply: pointer and array notations "stick" to the identifiers, not the type.

-## No preprocessor

-There is no preprocessor, so almost all macros are gone. `#define` statements are processed by the same parser as the normal language and are used only to define constants.

 ## The `pub` keyword